 Here is our suggested 4 day Prague itinerary to help you plan the perfect trip to this incredible city.

-Start the morning early and head to the John Lennon Wall to get all your photos before it becomes swarmed with tourists.
+On day one of your 4 day Prague itinerary we recommend an early start.
+Take advantage of this quiet time in the city and head to the John Lennon Wall to get all your photos before it becomes swarmed with tourists.
 Then explore St Nicholas’ Church nearby.
 We recommend spending the afternoon exploring the Prague Castle before walking back down the hill and feeding the swans in the late afternoon.

 Another early start, but make your way to the Charles Bridge to enjoy the sunrise, before checking out the Old Town of Prague.
 Get lost in the windy cobble stoned streets, before making your way to the Old Town Square.
 From here you can watch the astronomical clock, and enjoy the views from the top of the Old Town Hall Tower.
 Spend the late afternoon sipping drinks in the Old Town.